-Ethical systems design is based on the principle that human behavior, whether good or bad, usually results from the interactions of multiple factors.
-This is particularly true in business; leaders, managers, and employees face conflicting incentives, messages, and pressures from multiple stakeholders.
-So if you want to improve ethical behavior within your organization you have to think about many moving parts, and take many different perspectives.
+Ethical systems design is based on the principle that behavior in organizations must be understood by examining the interaction of many factors and forces; you should not start by looking for good and bad people.
+This is particularly true in business, where leaders, managers, and employees face conflicting incentives, messages, and pressures from multiple stakeholders.
+So if you want to improve ethical behavior within your organization you have to think about many moving parts, take many different perspectives, and draw on research from many scientific fields.
+The purpose of this website is to help you do that.

 For instance, if you want to improve trust and morale within your company, you could change your hiring practices, improve the fairness of your internal procedures and change some toxic social contexts, while modeling ethical leadership at the top and supporting it in the middle.
 If you do all of these things, you’ll profoundly change your company’s culture in ways that will make the changes self-sustaining—and ultimately profitable.